arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 Modbus is an open serial protocol derived from the client/server architecture initially developed and published by Modicon (now Schneider Electric) in 1979 for use with programmable logic controllers (PLCs); since 1979, Modbus has become a standard communications protocol in industrial electronic devices.

-The **Opta™**, with its industrial hardware and software capabilities and the Arduino ecosystem tools such as the Arduino IDE and its libraries, can implement this communications protocol.
-In this tutorial, we will learn how to implement this communications protocol over RS-485 between two Opta™ devices.
+The **Opta™**, with its industrial hardware and software capabilities and the Arduino ecosystem tools such as the Arduino IDE and its libraries, can implement this communications protocol with ease.
+In this tutorial, we will learn how to implement Modbus RTU communications protocol over RS-485 between two Opta™ devices.

 ## Goals